fermyon/workshops/wasm-and-containers/workshop/01-spin-getting-started.md

 Once the application is created, all the files placed in a sub-directory with a name corresponding to the application name we provided.

-Depending on the programming language you choose for your template, the directory layout may differ, but in general, you should see a `spin.toml` file and a `src` folder in the new directory.
+Depending on the programming language you choose for your template, the directory layout may differ, but there is always a `spin.toml` file.

-`spin.toml` s the application's manifest file, and the `src` folder contains the source files for our first component.
+`spin.toml` s the application's manifest file.

 E.g. having used the `v1-http-ts` template:
 ```bash